Bennyno/content/CONTRIBUTING.md

 You can contribute by writing an article, fixing a bug, etc.

 [Here you will find all the articles inside the repository](https://github.com/breatheco-de/content/tree/docs/src/content), some of them are:
-- Published: already finished but you can still make small changes like fixing grammar errors.
+- Published: already finished but you can still make small changes like fixing grammatical errors.
 - Draft: someone is already working on it but it's not finished yet.
 - Unassigned: no one has picked that article or started working on it.
 - Pending translation: there is already a version in another language and we need the translation for that particular language.